barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

 - For every income (eg, internship payment) I am *certain* of
 - For every expense (eg, rent) I am *reasonably confident* of
 - Spending the entire budget
-- Handling any expected movement between accounts (eg, current account to esaver)
+- Handling any expected movement between accounts (eg, current account to ISA)

 This gives me a reasonably accurate, perhaps slightly pessimistic, forecast of my finances.
 The confidence threshold for including expenses is lower than for including income, which is